gantaAishwarya/spacecraft-events/CPPTask/readme.txt

 the get_name function from the SpaceObject class.
 This enables code reuse and flexibility in handling different types of space objects while maintaining a common interface.

+CPP principles used:

+1. Constructor Initialization List:
+In the SpaceObject and Orbit classes, when a new object is created (like a spaceship or an orbit), "initialization list" is used in the constructor.
+This list helps set up or initialize the object's features.

+2.Access Specifiers: Access specifiers, which include public, protected, and private, specify who can access the information inside a class.
+- These access Specifiers (public, protected, and private) are used to control the visibility of members fields and functions.

+3.Member Functions: Member functions are used to encapsulate behavior related to each class.
+In the provided code a set of setter and getter functions like set_position, get_name, get_semi_major_axis, get_eccentricity, get_position, and distance_to are used.
+These functions provide access to data and perform calculations.